Skip to content

 }

-The context is { subject, clientId, scopes } (plus a forward-compatible index signature).
+The context is { subject, clientId, scopes }.
+It also has an index signature for the future fields.